AtmosphericX/AtmosphericX/project/docs/pages/widgets/stream.md

 - Example: `/widgets/streams?setLatitude=40.7128&setLongitude=-74.0060`

 ### setRadius
-- Description: Filter feeds by a circular area defined by a center point and radius given by `setLatitude` and `setLongitude`
+- Description: Filter feeds by a circular area defined by a center point and radius given by `setLatitude` and `setLongitude`.
 - Default (`float/null`): `null`
 - Example: `/widgets/streams?setLatitude=40.7128&setLongitude=-74.0060&setRadius=10`

 ## Examples
 ::: details Example 1
-- Prompt: Create a feed that specifically looks for all `USER (Storm Chasing) feeds` and `disable feed data`
+- Prompt: Create a feed that specifically looks for all `USER (Storm Chasing) feeds` and `disable feed data`.
 ```
 /widgets/streams?setStreamSource=USER&setTextComponents=false
 ```
 :::

 ::: details Example 2
-- Prompt: Find a feed `by name` and only display that
+- Prompt: Find a feed `by name` and only display that.
 ```
 /widgets/streams?setSearch=Feed Name
 ```